 Anytime during the year, subject to mutual agreement.

 The fees depend on the amount of time needed to meet the training needs of individual applicants.
-Please contact Professor Başoğlu (email@example.com) for more information on this issue with sufficiently detailed information about your training needs.
-Note also that, in some circumstances, the fees can be substantially reduced or waived for certain applicants in return for assistance to Professor Basoglu in his work.
+Please contact Professor Başoğlu (firstname.lastname@example.org) for more information on this issue with sufficiently detailed information about your training needs.
+Do NOT make inquiries about fees without providing sufficient information about your educational background and without brief answers to questions listed in the Application Procedures section below.
+A fee cannot be quoted without such information.

-Applicants will need to go through a selection process to ensure that the training offered is likely to meet their needs.
-To be eligible for the selection process, please send your CV to Professor Başoğlu (firstname.lastname@example.org) and provide answers to the questions below.
+Applicants will need to go through a rather stringent selection process to ensure that the training offered is likely to meet their needs.
+To be eligible for the selection process, please send your CV to Professor Başoğlu (email@example.com) and provide answers to the questions below.
 Applications without this information will not be processed.
-An interview may be required in some cases, which can be conducted via Skype or similar applications.
+An interview will be required via Skype or similar applications.

 - What is your primary interest in training (e.g. treatment, research, basic or advanced training in psychological trauma)?